elewites/CryptoApp/README.md

 ## User Stories

-1. In this app the user able to check the following stats for multiple crypto currencies.
+1. In this app the user is able to check the following stats for multiple crypto currencies.

 - Market capital rank
 - current price